 Depression has this ability to make you believe that you are alone, abandoned, completely misunderstood and forgotten by anyone.
 In other words, it’s easy to lose yourself in the darkest part of your soul and stay there for too long.
 But you have to realize that it doesn’t have to be this way.
 Overcoming depression is not easy but it’s possible.
 Besides, everything gets easier once you know what you’re dealing with.
 So if you feel depressed, lost and empty inside right now, you need to know that you are Life is in this journey.
 But to understand this you have to challenge facing right learn about this condition.
 Learn about other people’s experiences.
 Listen to podcasts, watch Ted talks, read articles and blogs – in a word, Google it!
 And in one second you will realize that you’re not alone!
 Depression is not

 Don’t exclude this option.
 Depression is a real issue and should be taken seriously.
-Besides, seeking professional help revels strength, not weakness.
+Regardless of what some may think or say seeking professional help revels strength NOT weakness.
 People see a therapist for many different reasons and none of them is being crazy.
 Even if they think they are because the complexity of their lives makes them believe in it.
 Not to mention my favorite factor that makes people feel ashamed of being in therapy – the social stigma of mental illness.
 It’s 2018, so why it continues to be an issue?
 It blows my mind when I think about it.
 Wait a minute, I almost forgot about the myths surrounding therapy.
 Let’s see:

 - You should be able to handle it on your own